 Adam, already a video enthusiast, produced a class video project in 2013.
 “A lot of home-movie point and shoot.
 Not much film craft to it, and it didn’t get screened much.
 But it did bind the group in a new way,” he says.

-“Of course”, I replied confidently, even though we were still in beta phase.
+“Of course”, I replied confidently, even though we were still in its experimental phase.
 “But you’ll need to follow each chapter and do the exercises.
 If you do this, you will learn to ‘speak’ a new language – a visual language, and so will your kids.”

 Secretly, though, I was already wondering how the heck we’d get the project finished in time for this challenge.
 If we could motivate these kids, as we know filmmaking can, it would be worth advancing the launch.